 We're thrilled to share President Biden's announcement of the resumption of travel and the welcoming of international travelers to the United States!

-Starting November 8th, 2021, previous travel restrictions into the US will no longer apply and any arrivals from November 8th onwards will need to meet the requirements for pre-departure vaccination and COVID-19 testing listed below.
+All arrivals will need to meet the requirements for pre-departure vaccination and COVID-19 testing listed below.

 You can also view our most up-to-date FAQ here.